jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 ``` html
 <input type="text" name="email" value="{{ old:email }}" />
 ```
 Statamic uses the `name` attribute to work out what field this input is for.
 We also set the value using the `{{ old:email }}` tag to persist inputted data across submissions.
-Don’t you just hate it when making a mistake on a form clears it!?!
+Don’t you hate it when making a mistake on a form clears it!?!

 The last pieces of the puzzle are the submit button which also requires a data attribute of `data-charge-button` and a hidden field that instructs Charge/Stripe which plan this user is subscribing to.
 That looks a little like this...
 ```